UN chief: Climate change near 'point of no return' | DW | 01.12.2019

 "We also see clearly that the world's largest emitters are not pulling their weight," he said, "and without them, our goal is unreachable."

-The world's largest carbon emitter is China, whose number is nearly twice as much per capita and the second-largest, the United States.
+The world's largest carbon emitter is China and the second-largest, the United States.

 At last year's UN climate summit in Katowice, Poland, member states drew up a framework for monitoring emission reductions and made plans for further cuts in the future.
 However, there has still been no agreement on key elements like putting a price on CO2 emissions that could allow carbon taxes to be traded between countries.